tomos4ki/tomos4ki/README.md

-i don't have time to edit this at the moment so it's the stock things i don't code everyday , i don't submit everyday, but everytime i submit, there is an improvement of the projet i've submitted to.
+i don't code everyday , i don't submit everyday, but everytime i submit, there is an improvement of the projet i've submitted to.
 ## Hi there 👋